-Everything in his being was screaming at him to run away from everything and hide until it went away.
-He felt like such a coward to think such things, but anything was better then what he was facing now.
+Every part of him was screaming to run away from everything and hide until it went away.
+He felt like such a coward to think such things, but anything was better than what he was facing now.

-That was nothing compared to the look his father had given him when him and Louis’s mother had appeared in the room, slightly dishevelled as they stepped out of the Headmasters fire place and looked around the room, getting their bearings.
+That was nothing compared to the look his father Bill had given him, when he and Louis’s mother Fleur, had appeared in the room.
+A look of confusion and a hint that he knew something big had to have happened.
+They were slightly dishevelled as they stepped out of the Headmasters fireplace and looked around the room, getting their bearings.
 Louis looked up to see his father looking confused to see both Louis and Freya sitting in the room, before he turned to look at the Headmaster.
-Fleur had walked forwards and gave Louis a once over checking that he was ok, Louis was careful to avoid her eye as she bent down in front of him.
+Fleur had walked forwards and gave Louis a once over to check that he was okay, Louis was careful to avoid her eye as she bent down in front of him.